thomasbyttebier/thomasbyttebier/_portfolio/2015-03-23-erasmushogeschool.md

 ---
 layout: post
-title:  Erasmus Hogeschool Brussel
+title:  Erasmushogeschool Brussels
 date:   2015-03-23
 imgpath: /assets/images/portfolio/erasmushogeschool/
 permalink: /portfolio/:title
 frontpic: front.png
 order: 10
-excerpt: "Erasmus Hogeschool is one of the larger institutes of higher education based in Brussels.
-It consists of six departments, including two Schools of Arts.
-I was approached by Erasmus Hogeschool Brussel to redesign their website."
+excerpt: "Erasmushogeschool is one of the larger institutes of higher education based in Brussels.
+I designed their web site and provided a well-documented design system that allows web masters to create new pages in a modular way."
 ---

 Erasmus Hogeschool is one of the larger institutes of higher education based in Brussels.
 It consists of six departments, including two Schools of Arts.
 I was approached by Erasmus Hogeschool Brussel to redesign their website.
 Here’s the home page: